 If you can afford it, Travel

 We enjoy camping.
-Our favorite place to camp is Gulf State Park in Alabama becuase of the bike trails.
+Our favorite places to camp are Gulf State Park in Alabama because of the bike trails and The Great Smokey Mountains because of the hiking trails.

 If you can afford it, go visit other regions, states, and countries.
 As you visit, research the history prior to your trip (growing your brain).
 The world is a vast and fascinating place!
 Go see it if you are able!